 You should explain to the Petitioner all of the possible outcomes at the adjourn date (discussed below).
 For example, you will explain what an OP on consent is, what it would mean for the case to go to trial, etc. Together, you will come up with the "game plan" for the adjourn date.
 The Petitioner will need to figure out what they want, and what they should not or will not agree to.
 This is important so that on the adjourn date there is no confusion as to the Petitioner's needs, and the best plan for getting them those things.
-Find out if the Petitioner would want to testify and get an order on findings instead of default (see below) or if the Petitioner wants a five-year order and is willing to go to trial.
-Make sure to troubleshoot by asking the Petitioner what they believe the Respondent will do.
+Find out if the Petitioner would want to testify and get an order on findings instead of default (see below) or if the Petitioner what they believe the Respondent will do.
 Also prepare the Petitioner to be composed whenever addressing court personnel.
 You should explain that the Judge will be making assessments of the Petitioner's credibility and, if there are children, of the Petitioner's competence as a parent.
-If the case is happening in the courthouse (unlikely to occur until at least 2021 due to the ongoing pandemic), the Petitioner should be dressed in nice business clothing if possible.
+If the case is happening in the courthouse, the Petitioner should be dressed in nice business clothing if possible.
 If the Petitioner needs clothing, you can contact the CAP Project Assistant at Sanctuary for Families to discuss obtaining appropriate court attire (212-349-6009, ext.
 251), or discuss with your CAP supervisor.

 The Respondent does not show up and service has been effected.
-The judge will either:
+The judge will: